speedreeder/StarWars5e.Core/StarWars5e.Parser/Sources/MM.md

 >
 > ***Battery Drainer.*** If the mynock attaches itself to a piece of equipment that needs energy to function, that piece will stop working until the Mynock is removed.
 >
-> ***Pack Tactics.*** The mynock has advantage on an attack roll against a creature if at least one ally of the mynock is within 5 feet of the creature and the ally isn’t incapacitated.
+> ***Pack Tactics.*** The mynock has advantage on an attack roll against a creature if at least one ally of the mynock is within 5 feet of the creature and the ally isnï¿½t incapacitated.
 > ### Actions
 > ***Energy Drain.*** *Melee Weapon Attack:* +5 to hit, reach 5 ft., one creature.
 Hit: 5 (1d4 + 3) kinetic damage, and the mynock attaches to the target.
-If attached to a droid or construct, at the start of each of the mynock’s turns, the target loses 5 (1d4 + 3) hit points due to energy being drained.
+If attached to a droid or construct, at the start of each of the mynockï¿½s turns, the target loses 5 (1d4 + 3) hit points due to energy being drained.
 >
 > The mynock can detach itself by spending 5 feet of its Movement.
 It does so after it drains 10 Hit Points of energy from the target or the target dies.
 A creature, including the target, can use its action to detach the Mynock.